pauleveritt/pauleveritt.github.io/src/productive/productivity/list_todos_method/index.rst

    unused imports, but re-organizes your import listing based on a configurable policy.

 #.
-Does the web app stll work?
+Does the web app still work?
 Reload the browser and visit the todo listing
    to confirm.

 #.
 At long last, we realize our ``ToDo`` typo, and by now, it is used in